petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/using-the-liferay-dxp-service/configuring-the-liferay-dxp-service.md

 [Portal properties](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/reference/portal-properties.html) are properties saved in a `portal-ext.properties` file.
 They are used to configure your Liferay DXP environment.

 For an on-premises Liferay DXP instance, this file belongs inside of `$LIFERAY_HOME`.
-When using Liferay Cloud, place portal properties file into the appropriate `configs/[ENV]/` folder(s) for them to be copied into `$LIFERAY_HOME` for the Liferay DXP instance on deployment.
+When using Liferay PaaS, place portal properties file into the appropriate `configs/[ENV]/` folder(s) for them to be copied into `$LIFERAY_HOME` for the Liferay DXP instance on deployment.

 For example, the properties in a dev environment will result from the property files in the `configs/common` directory and the properties in the `configs/dev` directory.
 If any files have the same name, the file in the environment specific directory will overwrite the file from the `common` directory.